Troubleshooting7 min read Updated

 • Pale or underdeveloped colour, especially in espresso

 Compare this to why does my coffee taste bitter, where over-extraction creates harsh, dry flavours that coat your tongue unpleasantly.
 Getting the diagnosis right is crucial for applying the correct fix.
+If you're unsure whether your beans are still fresh enough for optimal extraction, check our guide on how long coffee beans last after roasting.

 Why Under-Extraction Happens